Ensuring everyone has a great time

-Some rallies may require a deposit and/or payment beforehand.
+Most rallies will require a deposit and/or payment beforehand.
 This will be stated in the rally information on the website.
-Deposits and balances must be received by the rally marshal, or if paying using BACS, received by the treasurer by the advertised date.
-Rally places booked but not paid for in time will be re-offered to the membership and any deposit paid will be forfeit.
+Deposits and balances must be received by the Treasurer by the advertised date paying using BACS as a preferred payment method.
+Rally places booked but not paid for in time will be re-offered to the membership and any deposit paid will be forfeited.

 Cancelling your booking: